barryllium/WWDC-session-notes/2024/Keynote.md

     * Chat CPT 4o support built into Siri
         * Prompts you to share your query with ChatGPT when Siri determines they might have info
         * Can also share a photo with a question
-    * Integrated into system-wide writign tools with Compose
+    * Integrated into system-wide writing tools with Compose
         * Can also be used for image generation
     * Requests and info will not be logged
     * Can be used for free, or an account can be used for paid features